 design, research methods, scientific writing, and the manuscript submission process.

 Examples of students' contributions on publications include (student names in bold):

-MSMHA students serve as Teaching Assistants in medical school, dental school, physical therapy, and anesthetist assistant gross anatomy, creating relationships with 1st year students and faculty in those professional programs.
+MSMHA students serve as Teaching Assistants in medical school, dental school, physical therapy, and physician assistant gross anatomy courses, creating relationships with 1st year students and faculty in those professional programs.